praj-bellakka/tp/docs/UserGuide.md

 <p>&nbsp;</p>

 #### View remaining calories for the day: `calorie /remain`
-Shows the remaining number of calories the user can consume for the day to stay within their daily calorie goal.
+Shows the remaining number of calories you can consume for the day to stay within their daily calorie goal.

 Format: `calorie /remain`